freenas/freenas-docs/userguide/services.rst

 S.M.A.R.T.
 ----------

+S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology) is an industry standard for disk monitoring and testing.
+Drives can be monitored for status and problems, and several types of self-tests can be run to check the drive health.

+Tests run internally on the drive.
+Most tests can run at the same time as normal disk usage.
+However, a running test can greatly reduce drive performance, so they should be scheduled at times when the system is not busy or in normal use.
+It is very important to avoid scheduling disk-intensive tests at the same time.
+For example, do not schedule S.M.A.R.T. tests to run at the same time, or preferably, even on the same days as :ref:`Scrubs`.

+Of particular interest in a NAS environment are the *Short* and *Long* S.M.A.R.T. tests.
+Details vary between drive manufacturers, but a Short test generally does some basic tests of a drive that takes a few minutes.
+The Long test scans the entire disk surface, and can take several hours on larger drives.

 %brand% uses the
 `smartd(8)
 <http://www.smartmontools.org/browser/trunk/smartmontools/smartd.8.in>`_
-service to monitor disk S.M.A.R.T. data for disk health.
-To fully configure S.M.A.R.T. you need to:
+service to monitor S.M.A.R.T. information.
+A complete configuration consists of:

 #.
-Schedule when to run the S.M.A.R.T. tests in
+Scheduling when S.M.A.R.T. tests are run in
     :menuselection:`Tasks --> S.M.A.R.T.
 Tests
     --> Add S.M.A.R.T.
 Test`.

 #.
-Enable or disable S.M.A.R.T. for each disk member of a volume in
+Enabling or disabling S.M.A.R.T. for each disk member of a volume
+    in
     :menuselection:`Volumes --> View Volumes`.
-    By default, this is already enabled on all disks that support S.M.A.R.T.
+    This setting is enabled by default for disks that support S.M.A.R.T.

 #.
-Check the configuration of the S.M.A.R.T. service as described in
+Checking the configuration of the S.M.A.R.T. service as described
-    this section.
+    in this section.

 #.
-Start the S.M.A.R.T. service in
+Starting the S.M.A.R.T. service with
     :menuselection:`Services --> Control Services`.

 :numref:`Figure %s <smart_config_opts_fig>`